tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Some data transformations should be made to the dataset, so ask TAs to assist students if there are any questions about why the following changes are needed.

-* **Annual Income:** This feature should be regularized since it is on a different scale than the other features; dividing by `1000` is the simplest solution.
+* **Annual Income:** This feature should be regularized, since it is on a different scale than the other features; dividing by `1000` is the simplest solution.

 * **Gender:** The `Gender` should be transformed to a numerical value; in this case, transforming `Male` to `1` and `Female` to `0` is a feasible solution.